e-j-w/ChartOfNuclides/README.md

 Prebuilt binaries are available for desktop Linux (via Flatpak) and Windows 10+.
 The latest release and installation instructions are [here](https://github.com/e-j-w/ChartOfNuclides/releases/latest).

+Prebuilt binaries are not available for MacOS, but the application can be manually built for MacOS using the instructions [here](doc/BUILDING.md).

 ## Using the program

 See the [user manual](doc/MANUAL.md) for documentation.